dejanu/linux/README.md

 `&` - control operator ( e.g: vim & or .\script.sh & ) the shell executes the command in the backround shell, to create a **job** (command or a task that is up and running but hasn't yet finished and it's managed by the shell) just append the **control operator** .

 Ctrl + Z - suspends/stops the running process sending SIGSTOP signal to the process and SUSPENDS it .
 Ctrl + C - terminate/intrerrupts the running process by sending SIGINT  signal.

-Signals are a fundamental way to control linux processes .
+Signals are a fundamental way to control linux processes.
 A process cannot send a signal to another process it must ask the kernel to send the signal via a sys-call .
 The `kill` command allows you to send a signal to any application.
 Usage `$ kill -9 PID` ( of signal number is not given SIGTERM -15 is the default one):